-(G) PORTFOLIO TRANSACTION COSTS
+(I) PORTFOLIO TRANSACTION COSTS

 Direct transaction costs may consist of fees and commissions paid to agents, advisers, brokers and dealers, levies by regulatory agencies and securities exchanges, and transfer taxes and duties.
+Debt security investments have no separately identifiable transaction costs as they form part of the dealing spread.
 Indirect transaction costs may be incurred on transactions in underlying schemes but these do not form part of the direct transaction costs disclosures.
 Direct transaction costs do not include any difference between the quoted bid and offer prices or internal administrative or holding costs.
 The average portfolio dealing spread disclosed is the difference between the bid and offer prices of investments at the balance sheet date, including the effect of foreign exchange, expressed as a percentage of the value determined by reference to the offer price.